Hierachical Multiscale Modeling of Positive Corona Discharges: Full-scale model results

 The results of the full-scale model are compared with the experimental measurements of Ref.~\cite{Zheng} in order to provide a validation of our assumptions.
 In Fig.~\ref{fig:iv_curve_validation} the experimental current-voltage data are confronted with the numerical data obtained with the plasma model presented in Sec.~\ref{sec:fullscalemod}.
 We performed the computations both with the original Parent kinetic model without photo-ionization and with our modified version that includes photo-ionization.

-\afterpage{ } Our full-scale model with the inclusion of photo-ionization appears to be in good agreement with the experimental data when setting $\gamma_{eff}=2.5\cdot10^{-3}$.
-The emitter radius $R_e$ is quite large, being equal to $700\,\mu m$; the local electric field, for purely geometric reasons, is not too high and the contribution of photo-ionization is not negligible.
+Our full-scale model with the inclusion of photo-ionization appears to be in good agreement with the experimental data.
+The emitter radius $R_e$ is quite large, being equal to $700\,\mu\text{m}$; the local electric field, for purely geometric reasons, is not too high and the contribution of photo-ionization is not negligible.
 The small difference in the slope of the curve with respect to Refs.~\cite{Monrolin} and~\cite{MonPlour} is due to the mobility of ions which they take constant, while in our model it is a function of the electric field and of temperature.
-The current is well predicted for almost all applied voltages, excluding under $V_e=25\, kV$, a value that is however close to the onset voltage, estimated to be $V_{on}\approx 22.1\,kV$ in Ref.~\cite{Zheng}.
+The current is well predicted for almost all applied voltages, excluding under $V_e=25\, \text{kV}$, a value that is however close to the onset voltage, estimated to be $V_{on}\approx 22.1\,\text{kV}$ in Ref.~\cite{Zheng}.
 The addition of other chemical species could improve the quality of predictions in the neighborhood of the onset voltage.
 However, we should point out that in this contribution we aim at devising an injection law to be used after the onset and therefore a very precise estimation of the onset voltage is not of fundamental importance.
 Onset conditions are the limit above which current is generated in the corona~\cite{Monrolin,Zheng}.
 The onset, or ignition, voltage $V_{on}$ can be accurately computed as the solution of a suitable eigenvalue problem~\cite{benilov_onset}.
 Instead of solving the eigenvalue problem, we have opted to identify as onset the voltage at which the current starts to be greater than zero.
-Because of the limitations of our model and discretization errors of numerical approximations, it is reasonable to consider the onset of the discharge when the computed current reaches a threshold value set equal to $10^{-6} \, A/m$.
-In Table~\ref{tab: OnsetErrors} the onset electric field estimated from our simulations for three different emitter radii and a gap $L=9\,cm$, considering the model with and without photo-ionization, is compared with the one predicted according to Ref.~\cite{Monrolin}.
+Because of the limitations of our model and discretization errors of numerical approximations, it is reasonable to consider the onset of the discharge when the computed current reaches a threshold value set equal to $10^{-6}\, \text{A/m}$.
+In Table~\ref{tab: OnsetErrors} the onset electric field estimated from our simulations for three different emitter radii and a gap $L=9\,\text{cm}$, considering the model with and without photo-ionization, is compared with the one predicted according to Ref.~\cite{Monrolin}.
 The numerically computed onset electric field $E_{on}$ with photo-ionization is in good agreement with the analytical formula of Ref.~\cite{Monrolin}.
+This shows that the choice of a threshold current of $10^{-6}\, \text{A/m}$ to identify the discharge onset is a reasonable criteria.
 The onset electric field without photo-ionization is instead systematically higher, because a stronger applied voltage is needed to initiate the discharge.

 The computation without photo-ionization underestimates the current for the same applied voltage.
 The absence of the photo-ionization source term $S_{ph}$ is clearly visible on the current-voltage curve: the discharge produces the same current with a higher applied voltage on the emitter.
 The reason could be found in the lack of sufficiently energized electrons inside the plasma region that can sustain the discharge at lower voltages.